microsoft/microsoft-ui-xaml-specs/api_spec_template.md

 # Examples
 <!-- Use this section to explain the features of the API, showing
 example code with each description.
-The general format is a feature explanation, an example, and explanation, an example, etc.-->
+The general format is a feature explanation, an example, feature explanation, an example, etc.-->

 <!-- As an example of this section, see the Examples section for the PasswordBox control
 (https://docs.microsoft.com/windows/uwp/design/controls-and-patterns/password-box#examples). -->